gathrean/1800_202230_BBY06/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is James.
+I'm excited about this project because I get to create an application that I'm interested in.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS